tarantool/doc/doc/1.7/book/box/authentication.rst

 There is a **current user** for any program working with Tarantool, local or remote.
-If a remote connection is using the
-:ref:`binary protocol <administration-admin_ports>`,
-the current user, by default, is '**guest**'.
+If a remote connection is using a :ref:`binary port <admin-security>`, the current user, by default, is '**guest**'.
-If the connection is using the :ref:`text protocol <administration-admin_ports>`, the current user is '**admin**'.
+If the connection is using an :ref:`admin-console port <admin-security>`, the current user is '**admin**'.
 When executing a :ref:`Lua initialization script <index-init_label>`, the current user is also ‘admin’.